 I love working with couples.
 More dating couples than ever are coming into the HWP office for counseling.
 As a couples counselor, this gets me excited!
-I love that couples are identifying issues and are committing to make their relationship the best it can be before getting engaged or married.
+I love that couples are identifying issues and committing to making their relationship the best it can be before getting engaged or married.
 Learning how to communicate effectively, resolve problems easily, and learn to forgive the mistakes we inevitably make are excellent skills that dating couples can learn in therapy.

-The downside to working with dating couples is when I sense toxicity, incompatibility, or realizing that they view their futures completely differently.
+The downside to working with dating couples is when I sense toxicity, incompatibility, or realize that they view their futures completely differently.
 This is when a trained counselor can help couples have a more realistic awareness and perspective on the relationship.
 If you’re struggling to identify if the person you’re with is the best fit for you and your future, be patient with yourself.
 In the meantime, here’s a list of questions to ask yourself if you’re deciding whether to walk away.

 Are you crying more than smiling?